 Andrea González Mereles is a Mexican director of photography specialising in narrative storytelling.
 She studied at some of the most prestigious institutions; Universidad Iberoamericana in Mexico City, Maine Media Workshops and College in Maine and the American Film Institute Conservatory in Los Angeles.
-She is a 2014 Fulbright Scholar, a 2017 Film Independent Project Involve Fellow and a 2019 Berlinale Talents participant.
+She is a 2014 Fulbright Scholar, a 2017 Film Independent Project Involve Fellow, a 2019 Berlinale Talents participant and a 2023 Women in Film Cinematography Fellow .

 Her commercial credits include work for Netflix, RAM, Ford, Bank of America, and Heineken.
-Andrea lensed the feature film Cancuncito, which received a production grant from the prestigious FOCINE, sponsored by the Mexican Ministry of Culture.
-She recently shot a feature documentary on the iconic Mexican pop band RBD during their comeback tour.
-She is now preparing to shoot her next feature, a period film shot on Super 16mm with Puerto Rican-American director Omar Rodríguez-López.
+Andrea lensed the feature film Cancuncito, directed by Isael Rodriguez and Carlos Marulanda, which received a production grant from the prestigious FOCINE (sponsored by the Mexican Ministry of Culture) and LALIFF’s post production award LFI Works in Progress (sponsored by Amazon MGM Studios).
+She recently shot a feature documentary (digital and film) on the iconic Mexican pop band RBD during their comeback tour directed by J.M.
+Cravioto and Rodrigo Guardiola.
+She just wrapped shooting her most recent feature, a period film shot on Super 16mm with Puerto Rican-American director Omar Rodríguez-López.

 CONTACT